lybird300/lybird300.github.io/_posts/2015-06-26-work-with-cluster.md

 <li>qstat -q: lists the resource limits of each queue</li>
 <li>ssh NODENAME: connect to a node specified by NODENAME, so that you can check its current usage information using, for example, free -m (display memory usage in MB; if you use free -g, it will display memory usage in GB)</li>
 <li>du: prints the disk usage (in Kb) of each directory and it's sub-directories that you have execute permissions on.
 By default it starts from the current directory, but supplying  the name of a directory after the command will make it start from that  directory.</li>
-<li>df: tells you the amount of free space on all mounted file systems,
-or you can specify the name of a device you want to check.
+<li>df: tells you the amount of free space on all mounted file systems, or you can specify the name of a device you want to check.
 In the result table, Column 2 (labeled 1K-blocks) shows the total size (in Kb)  of the corresponding file system; Column 3 shows how much space has  been used; Column 4 gives the remaining space; Column five (Capacity)  shows (as a percentage) how much of the space has been used.
 The last column simply shows the mount folder names of that file system.</li>
 <li>free: shows you information about the machine's memory.
-This includes
-physical memory (RAM), swap as well as the shared memory and buffers used by the kernel.
+This includes  physical memory (RAM), swap as well as the shared memory and buffers used by the kernel.
 All measurements are in Kb.</li>
+<li></li>
 </ul></code></pre>
 You can monitor the conditions of all jobs dynamically using top or htop (more colorful and expressive) and quit the monitoring window by typing "q".
-As for the dynamic/interactive list displayed in the monitoring window, there are several columns providing different information, such as:
+The output is full-screen and refreshes itself frequently (or at user definable intervals).
+There are several columns providing different information, such as:
 <ul>
 <li>VIRT: Total amount of virtual memory used by the process, including code, data, shared libraries, pages that swapped out</li>
 <li>RES: Resident size (i.e., non-swapped physical memory a process has used) </li>
 </ul>
-The output of  "top" or "htop" is full screen, and refreshes itself frequently (or at user definable intervals).

 <h2>SLURM commands</h2>
 SLURM commands are different than previous PBS commands.
 Below are a few commonly used commands.